Updated on September 13th, 2022 by Quinn Mohammed

 Pembina Pipeline Corporation (PBA) is a midstream energy stock that rewards its shareholders with high dividend income.
 This Canadian monthly dividend paying company currently has a 5.5% dividend yield, more than three times the average yield of the S&P 500 Index.

 Pembina Pipeline is unique among midstream oil companies because it pays its dividend monthly.

 Despite their appeal, monthly dividend stocks are quite rare.
-You can see the full list of all 41 monthly dividend stocks below:
+You can see our full list of all 49 monthly dividend stocks (with important metrics like dividend yields and payout ratios) by clicking on the link below:

 Pembina Pipeline’s high dividend yield and monthly dividend payments make it an intriguing investment from an income perspective.

 However, there is more to investing than picking a high yield, and this article will analyze the investment prospects of Pembina Pipeline in detail.